-2021 Artist In Residence Applications
+2021 Artist In Residence Applications are now closed

 Dance Hub SA offers a Residency program that contributes to and promotes

 art form development, and in turn connects the community.

 The Dance Hub residency program is designed for dance artists to work in the studio from 3 days – 3 weeks as available in a calendar year.
 It provides the opportunity to develop an idea, test or create.
 It’s just that – dedicated studio time.

 You must be a member of Dance Hub SA to apply for a residency.
 Read about the many benefits of membership here

 As the application does not auto save we recommend you view the application preview and answer the narrative questions in a text file that then can be cut and pasted into the online form.